SiliconLabs/wisun-br-gui/README.md

 ## D-Bus Interface

-The agent exposes a comprehensive D-Bus interface at `com.silabs.Wisun.BorderRouter` for system integration and monitoring.
+The agent exposes a comprehensive D-Bus interface at `com.silabs.Wisun.SocBorderRouterAgent` for system integration and monitoring.

 ### Available Properties